 As of August 2017, over 90 United Nations professional staff and more than 30 Government Provided Personnel serve as Judicial Affairs Officers in United Nations peace operations around the world.

-United Nations Judicial Affairs Officers work closely with other United Nations partners as part of the Global Focal Point for Police, Justice and Corrections Areas in the Rule of Law in Post-Conflict and Other Crisis Situations (GFP).
-To facilitate the provision of joint delivery of rule of law assistance, DPKO, UNDP and other partners are combining their respective rule of law capacities and leveraging their comparative advantages, through co-location of teams and convening of all other United Nations entities involved in rule of law work.
-The GFP arrangement represents a ground-breaking approach to addressing the institutional problems associated with the United Nations’ delivery of rule of law assistance in crisis-affected settings.
+United Nations Judicial Affairs Officers work closely with other United Nations partners as part of the Global Focal Point for Police, Justice and Corrections Areas in the Rule of Law in Post-Conflict and Other Crisis Situations.
+To facilitate the provision of joint delivery of rule of law assistance, UN Peacekeeping, United Nations Development Programme (UNDP) and other partners are combining their respective rule of law capacities and leveraging their comparative advantages, through co-location of teams and convening of all other United Nations entities involved in rule of law work.
+The Global Focal Point arrangement represents a ground-breaking approach to addressing the institutional problems associated with the United Nations’ delivery of rule of law assistance in crisis-affected settings.

-Mali – The MINUSMA Justice and Corrections Section supports the work of the national Pôle Judiciaire Spécialisé en matière de lutte contre le terrorisme et la criminalité transnationale organisée (PJS).
-The PJS is a specialized unit which was established in 2013 in response to the threat posed by armed groups and organized criminal groups present in Mali, particularly in the north.
-MINUSMA is helping to build national capacities in the PJS to investigate and prosecute crimes related to terrorism and transnational organized crime.
+Mali – The MINUSMA Justice and Corrections Section supports the work of the national Pôle Judiciaire Spécialisé en matière de lutte contre le terrorisme et la criminalité transnationale organisée.
+The Pôle Judiciaire Spécialisé is a specialized unit which was established in 2013 in response to the threat posed by armed groups and organized criminal groups present in Mali, particularly in the north.
+MINUSMA is helping to build national capacities in the Pôle Judiciaire Spécialisé to investigate and prosecute crimes related to terrorism and transnational organized crime.

-Central African Republic – The MINUSCA Justice and Corrections Section has helped the government of the Central African Republic (CAR) to detain and prosecute individuals for war crimes, rebellion and other offences.
-MINUSCA, along with partners, is also assisting the Special Criminal Court (SCC), which has jurisdiction over serious human rights violations.
-Founded in 2015, the SCC is a national court with the participation of internationally-recruited judges and staff.
-The SCC will contribute to restoring the rule of law in CAR and advance reconciliation and peacebuilding processes by ending the cycle of impunity for atrocity crimes.
+Central African Republic – The MINUSCA Justice and Corrections Section has helped the government of the Central African Republic to detain and prosecute individuals for war crimes, rebellion and other offences.
+MINUSCA, along with partners, is also assisting the Special Criminal Court, which has jurisdiction over serious human rights violations.
+Founded in 2015, the Special Criminal Court is a national court with the participation of internationally-recruited judges and staff.
+The Special Criminal Court will contribute to restoring the rule of law in the Central African Republic and advance reconciliation and peacebuilding processes by ending the cycle of impunity for atrocity crimes.
 MINUSCA is also helping to re-open courts and re-deploy magistrates outside the capital.
 In 2015, with MINUSCA support, criminal hearings took place in CAR for the first time since 2010.